Violence in Co Antrim during another night of disorder on the streets of Northern Ireland

 The Police Service of Northern Ireland (PSNI) said on Saturday evening that they were responding following reports of disturbances at the Cloughfern roundabout in the O’Neill’s Road area of Newtownabbey.
 A police van was targeted and cars burned out.

-Tensions were ramped up further following a controversial decision not to prosecute 24 Sinn Féin politicians for attending the large funeral of republican Bobby Storey during Covid-19 restrictions.
+Tensions ramped up further this week following a controversial decision not to prosecute 24 Sinn Féin politicians for attending the large funeral of republican Bobby Storey during Covid-19 restrictions.

-All the main unionist parties have demanded the resignation of PSNI chief constable Simon Byrne, claiming he has lost the confidence of their community, over how the large attendance at republican Bobby Storey’s funeral was dealt with by the police.

 The trouble followed successive nights of street violence in Belfast and Derry.